jrdegbe/thamesthrive-api/docs/integration/js/index.md

 {"detail": "Access denied.
 Invalid source."}
 ```

-To resolve this, create an event source in Tracardi and replace the string <your-resource-id-HERE> with the actual event source ID from Tracardi, as shown below:
+To resolve this, create an event source in ThamesThrive and replace the string <your-resource-id-HERE> with the actual event source ID from ThamesThrive, as shown below:

 ```html linenums="1"
 <script>